purdiea/Git-Intro/README.md

  Now it shows as modified but the color is green

+ Before committing any changes, you should pull the directory again.
+This will update your local copy by pulling the file over again.
+This is important if someone else modified and pushed their version of the repo while you were working on your local copy.
+ > git pull origin master

  Committing changes - you have to include some note
  >git commit -m "Don't share with friends"